mnishiguchi/InteractiveChartComponent/README.md

 ![Screenshot 2015-07-14 16.25.07.png](https://qiita-image-store.s3.amazonaws.com/0/82804/02afbf45-52ce-476f-b304-7d1862f6d2ea.png)

 ##Dependencies
+Please install these libraries in your environment before starting to use InteractiveChartComponent.
+I am not a native JS speaker; I wrote this in CoffeeScript.
+Feel free to modify it the way it is convenient to you.
 - React.js
 - Chart.js
+- CoffeeScript

 ##Advantages

-- You can user Chart.js-powered interactive charts/graphs at ease.
+- You can draw Chart.js-powered interactive charts/graphs at ease.
 - Every time new data is provided to a chart component from its parent node, the chart is automatically updated, which makes the UI interactive.
 - Once you include the `InteractiveChartComponent`, you can generate classes for various types of charts/graphs with a few lines of codes + data, which keeps your code dry.